sopsmattw/blog/content/posts/increase-volume-size-using-Elastic-Volumes.md

 Tags: ext4, lvm, ebs, aws, filesystem, maintenance
 Author: frommelmak

 On February 2017, AWS [announced](https://aws.amazon.com/blogs/aws/amazon-ebs-update-new-elastic-volumes-change-everything/) the availability of a new EBS feature called Elastic Volumes.
 The new feature allows you to increase the size, performance and type and of your EBS volumes while in use.
-In order to take adantage of this great featrue some requisites needs to be done.
+In order to take adantage of this great feature some requisites needs to be done.

-  - The volume needs to be attached to a compatible instane: C1, C3, CC2, CR1, G2, I2, M1, M3 y R3 and later.
+  - The volume needs to be attached to a compatible instance: C1, C3, CC2, CR1, G2, I2, M1, M3 y R3 and later.
   - The volume was attached to the instance after the November 1 of 2016.

-To modify the volumen size just modify the volumen size using the Modify Volume action on the AWS Console.
+To modify the volumen size just type the new volumen size using the "Modify Volume" action on the AWS Console.

 ![EBS volume resize](/images/ebs-resize.png)